llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the input vector, from which elements are collected and written to memory.
-The second operand is the base pointer for the store, it has the same underlying type as the element of the input vector operand.
-The third operand is the mask, a vector of boolean values.
+The first argument is the input vector, from which elements are collected and written to memory.
+The second argument is the base pointer for the store, it has the same underlying type as the element of the input vector argument.
+The third argument is the mask, a vector of boolean values.
 The mask and the input vector must have the same number of vector elements.

-The :ref:`align <attr_align>` parameter attribute can be provided for the second operand.
+The :ref:`align <attr_align>` parameter attribute can be provided for the second argument.
 The pointer alignment defaults to 1.

 Semantics:
 """"""""""